Skip to main content

 Components Overview

-Components are the building blocks of flows.
+Components are the building blocks of Stepflow workflows, providing the actual business logic that the workflow orchestrator coordinates.
 Each step in a flow executes a specific component that implements a specific operation.

-Stepflow provides a set of built-in components for common tasks, and the ability to create custom components using Stepflow SDKs or the Model Context Protocol (MCP).
+Stepflow provides a set of built-in components for common tasks as well as the ability to create custom components using Stepflow SDKs or the Model Context Protocol (MCP).
+The Stepflow orchestrator manages the execution flow and data passing between components, while component servers handle the actual processing logic.

 Types of Components